 Add about 4 cups of kale, ripped into about 1-inch pieces with the stalks discarded.

 Cover again for 2 minutes to wilt the kale.
 Remove the kale and butternut squash from the pan and place them in a bowl to the side.

 Using the pan from the kale and squash, melt butter.
 Once almost melted add garlic and flour.
-Stir flour into butter until completely absorbed.
+Stir the flour into the melted butter until completely absorbed.